Does Loyola Offer Test-Blind Admissions?

 Currently, the NAIA requires a test score for eligibility for the 2021-2022 academic year.
 However, an exception was made by NAIA for the 2020-2021 academic year.
 Please visit the NAIA Eligibility Center for the most current information.

 For the University Honors Program: Will I need to submit test scores?

 No, ACT or SAT scores will not be considered as part of the Honors Program application process.

 For Louisiana students: Will I still get TOPS if you do not receive my test score?

 No. Currently the state agency (LOSFA) that awards TOPS requires an SAT or ACT score to award the TOPS Scholarship.
-You must take and submit a qualifying test score to both LOSFA and to Loyola if you want to use TOPS.
-Loyola will use the score to determine TOPS eligibility, but it will not factor your test score into your admissions decision.
+You must take and submit a qualifying test score to both LOSFA and Loyola if you want to use TOPS.
+Loyola will only use the score to determine TOPS eligibility; it will not factor your test score into your admissions decision.